mrjuan1/crypto-viewer-proto/README.md

 This app was meant as an assignment and is more of an incomplete prototype then an actual useful application.

+Also, there are bugs here and there that can break the app and require a refresh.

 ## Setup

 ```sh